-If you are awarded financial aid, it is your responsibility to be aware of the policies that may affect your financial aid.
+If you receive financial aid, it is your responsibility to be aware of the policies that may affect your financial aid.
 These important policies determine whether or not adjustments in financial aid may be necessary or if you will continue to receive financial aid.

 In compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), all information received in connection with applications for admissions and financial aid are held in the strictest confidence.
 No information will be released regarding your record unless you provide written consent.

 To release information to another party, you must complete and sign a Permission to Release Information form in person at the Student Service Center and provide an approved form of identification (Lakeland ID card or state identification card/driver's license).
 On the form, you must indicate to whom information can be released and provide an expiration date.

 Under FERPA, you have the right to inspect your student file.
 You may review information in your file and receive copies and information upon written request.
 To do so, you must complete a Student Document Request Form at the Student Service Center indicating the specific documents you are requesting and provide an approved form of identification (Lakeland ID card or state identification card/driver's license).